pixelastic/norska/README.md

 Netlify is configured to run `yarn run build:prod` on each push.
-This set `NODE_ENV` to `production`, which in turn enables a few more optimization like CSS and JavaScript minification, asset revving and Cloudinary filtering.
+This set `NODE_ENV` to `production`, which in turn enables a few more optimization like CSS and JavaScript minification, asset revving and image transformation.

 But not all push should result in a deploy.
 If it was only updating the README of updating a `devDependencies`, it shouldn't trigger a new rebuild. `norska`